 - Priscila Santos Artigas as the head of the energy, mining, banking and gas group;

-- Roberta Jardim de Morais as the head of the agribusiness, real estate, ports and airports infrastructure, biosafety, natural and genetic resources group, and forestry group;
+- Roberta Jardim de Morais as the head of the agribusiness, real estate, railway and highway infrastructure, ports and airports, biosafety, natural and genetic resources group, and forestry group;

 - Rita Maria Borges Franco as head of the contaminated areas, allotments and solid waste, carbon and retail market and audits group;